p2xai/gronka/wiki/Home.md

 ## how it works

-there are three parts to this thing:
+gronka consists of three components:

 1. **discord bot** - the part that lives in your server, downloads media, and does the converting
 2. **r2 storage** - stores and serves videos, images, and gifs via cloudflare r2 (optional, falls back to local storage)
-3. **webui** (optional) - a simple dashboard if you want to see stats
+3. **webui** (optional) - a simple dashboard to view statistics

 ## license